 Bacterial and Viral Rashes

 Many childhood diseases have bacterial or viral causes and may come with a rash.
 As study continues and more and more vaccines become available, these diseases become less of a threat to your child's long-term health.
 However, a rash of any kind should be taken seriously and may require a trip to the doctor's office for evaluation.

 A virus called varicella-zoster causes chicken pox, a very contagious disease.
-Although it is not a serious disease to otherwise healthy children, the symptoms last about 2 weeks and can make the child very uncomfortable.
+Although it is rarely a serious disease to otherwise healthy children, the symptoms last about 2 weeks and can make the child very uncomfortable.
 In addition, chickenpox can be a serious illness in people with weak immune systems, such as newborns, people on chemotherapy for cancer, people taking steroids, pregnant women, or those with HIV.
 A safe and effective vaccine is now available to children aged 1 year or older to prevent chickenpox.
 It takes 10-20 days to develop chickenpox after being exposed to the virus by inhaling infected droplets or coming in direct contact with the lesions on an infected person.

-- The symptoms of chickenpox often begins with a very itchy rash, which first appears on the scalp, armpits, or groin area and progresses, in waves, to spread over the entire body.
+- The symptoms of chickenpox often begins with a very itchy rash, which first appears on the scalp, armpits, or groin area and progresses, in intervals, to spread over the entire body.

 - The rash begins as an area of redness with a small, superficial blister in the center.
-The blister eventually ruptures, and the lesion will form a crust.
+The blister eventually ruptures with some possible drainage, and the lesion will then form a crust.

 - Other associated symptoms include fever, malaise, sore throat, and red eyes.
 Fever and malaise may precede the rash in some cases.

-- The virus is spread primarily from the nose and mouth of the child, but the rash itself is also contagious.
+- The virus is spread primarily from the mucous membranes of the nose and mouth of the child, but the rash itself is also contagious.
 The child remains contagious and cannot go to school or daycare until the last lesion has appeared and is fully crusted over.

 - No therapy treats chickenpox once it has begun, but your doctor can provide prescriptions and advice to help with the discomfort and the itching.